TomChv/wait-my-workflow/README.md

 It works thanks to the [check states](https://docs.github.com/en/rest/reference/checks) (github action jobs).
 The action will ping the github API and check if a job is running on the repo given as argument.

-The objective of this action is to enable people to wait for jobs.
-It also handles the case where the job is not starting or does not exist.
+The objective of this action is to allow chained workflows.
+If the workflow don't run / don't exist, the action just stops waiting in order to don't lose time.

 The timeout starts when the job is starting and not when it is in a queue.
 This ensures that you do not have a timeout for nothing.